What Is the Fireline Method?

 The Fireline Method: Phase 2 – Cost Analysis

-by Landon Taylor Nelson The Moment That Set It Off Invoice day turned the office into a paper ocean.
+The Moment That Set It Off Invoice day turned the office into a paper ocean.
 Boxes on the floor, emails pinging, and three spreadsheets open for reconciliation.
 A line labeled “program fee” appeared on the processing statement with no owner.
-Chicken breast was two…
+Chicken breast was two dollars higher than last…

 -